Building a society

 Holy Cross Health Education Center provides basic health education and medication to area residents.

-Kulaura (Pratasha) Sewing Center offers programs in sewing to women with the goal of helping create items that can be sold in commercial markets to provide a source of income.
+Prottasha Sewing Sheba Kunjo Ministry offers programs in sewing to women with the goal of helping create items that can be sold in commercial markets to provide a source of income.

 Holy Cross School opened in January 2018 currently offers nursery and kindergarten classes.
 Additional primary school grades will be added on a yearly basis.

-Ministry with the Poor grants in Bangladesh support:
+Ministry With the Poor Fund grants in Bangladesh

 São Paulo, Brazil